-A straightforward algorithm for rendering Bezier's is to simply sample P(t) for some number of values of t and connect the resulting points with straight lines using Bresenham or Wu's algorithm (See Section 3.2.1).
-Whilst the performance of this algorithm is linear, in ?????
-De Casteljau derived a more efficient means of sub dividing beziers into line segments.
+A straightforward algorithm for rendering Bezier's is to simply sample P(t) for sufficiently many values of t and connect the resulting points with straight lines using Bresenham or Wu's algorithm (See Section ??).
+Whilst the performance of this algorithm is linear, De Casteljau derived a more efficient means of sub dividing beziers into line segments.

-Recently, Goldman presented an argument that Bezier's could be considered as fractal in nature, a fractal being the fixed point of an iterated function system[20].
-Goldman's proof depends upon a modification to the De Casteljau Subdivision algorithm which expresses the subdivisions as an iterated function system.
+Recently, Goldman presented an argument that Bezier's could be considered as fractal in nature, because the De Casteljau algorithm could be modified to be expressed as an iterated function system[20].